dart-lang/language/working/0546-patterns/patterns.md

 A literal pattern determines if the value is equivalent to the given literal value.
-The pattern matches if the two values are equal, determined by passing the pattern's literal value to the `==` method on the value being matched.
+The pattern matches if the two values are equal, determined by passing the value being matched to the `==` method on the pattern's literal value.

 ### Constant matcher